UPPolaris/Snakes-and-Ladders/README.md

 ## Technologies Used
-- Tech 1 - version 1.0
+- Tech 1 - python version 3.10
-- Tech 2 - version 2.0
+- Tech 2 - pygame version 1.9.6
-- Tech 3 - version 3.0
+- Tech 3 - vscode & live share

 ## Features
-List the ready features here:
+Our features:
-- Awesome feature 1
+- Awesome feature 1: There is a system to prevent the flow from the snake's head, just answer simple questions correctly.
-- Awesome feature 2
+- Awesome feature 2:
 - Awesome feature 3